 Since 2003, almost all new peacekeeping mission mandates have included police capacity-building and development.

-With the approval of the Guidelines on Police Capacity-Building and Development on 30 March 2015, by the senior leadership of the Department of Peacekeeping Operations (DPKO) and Department of Field Safety (DFS), one comprehensive guidance exists, which can be used by United Nations police officers, as well as the larger global policing community.
+With the approval of the Guidelines on Police Capacity-Building and Development on 30 March 2015, by the senior leadership of the Department of Peace Operations (DPO) and UN Department of Operational Support, one comprehensive guidance exists, which can be used by United Nations police officers, as well as the larger global policing community.

 Police capacity-building and development is a long-term effort that must reach all levels of an institution, from individual police personnel to groups or units of individuals within an organization and whole institutions.
 For each level, the Guidelines refine the five key areas of support around which police capacity-building and development activities—including the provision of material support; training initiatives; monitoring, advising and mentoring; and the strengthening of accountability and oversight—should be based.